Avaiga/taipy-doc/docs/manuals/core/config/index.md

 # Taipy's Core configuration

+In the previous chapter, the few [Taipy Core concepts](../concepts/index.md) are defined.

 Taipy Core is an application builder designed to help data scientists turn their algorithms into an interactive production-ready data-driven application.